Automattic/wp-calypso/packages/i18n-calypso/README.md

 Because React tracks DOM nodes in the virtual DOM for rendering purposes, you cannot use string substitution with html markup as you might in a php scenario, because we don't render arbitrary html into the page, we are creating a virtual DOM in React.

-Instead we use the [interpolate-components module](https://github.com/Automattic/interpolate-components) to inject components into the string using a component token as a placeholder in the string and a components object, similar to how string substitution works.
+Instead we use the [`@automattic/interpolate-components` package](../interpolate-components) to inject components into the string using a component token as a placeholder in the string and a components object, similar to how string substitution works.
 The result of the `translate()` method can then be inserted as a child into another React component.
 Component tokens are strings (containing letters, numbers, or underscores only) wrapped inside double-curly braces and have an opening, closing, and self-closing syntax, similar to html.

 **NOTE: Always use a JSX element for passing components.
 Otherwise you will need to [wrap your React classes with `createFactory`](http://facebook.github.io/react/blog/2014/10/14/introducing-react-elements.html).
 Any wrapped content inside opening/closing component tokens will be inserted/replaced as the children of that component in the output.
 Component tokens must be unique:**